tasmota/docs/Upgrading.md

 In other words, ensure that there is a good reason to mess with a working installation (e.g., a need to use a new feature or address a found problem fixed in a more current version).

 > [!TIP]
 >Any time you upgrade it is highly recommended that you [back up your device settings](#Backing-Up-Settings).
-It is easily done in webUI under *Configuration - Backup Config"* page in the webUI
+It is easily done in webUI under **Configuration - Backup Config** page in the webUI

 ## OTA Upgrade